 Based on some recent discussions on the WG list, there seems to be some basis for considering the purpose requirements first or least some of them; if that is true, then we could start with some or all of the purpose requirements; is there a small group of possible purpose requirements that we could start with and then do the rotational approach?

 Consider use cases as possible approach to consider privacy, data elements, and purpose simultaneously, in the context of scenarios that reflect how registration data is/should be used.

+Kathy Kleiman and Greg Shatan each made suggestions on this that they will hopefully put in writing on the WG list.

 Other ideas?